 - Help those with disordered eating patterns recover to embrace healthy lifestyle habits

 Any advice or recommendations you receive from our Dietitians will be tailored individually to the client, and their specific needs and wants.
 Everybody is different, meaning there is no specific plan that works for every individual.
-Our Dietitians will make recommendations based off information gathered from the client to help make sustainable lifestyle changes.
+Our Dietitians will make recommendations based on information gathered from the client to help make sustainable lifestyle changes.

 Will I Have to Give Up Everything I Love to Eat?

 Of course not!
 Nutrition Therapy is a way of working together to reach your health goals.
 We start with small changes so the process is not overwhelming.
 We are here to help make positive changes that will make a difference in your journey.
 Allowing flexibility and encompassing a variety of tactics that work for your lifestyle is the goal for our Dietitians in your nutrition counseling appointments.
-The objective is to personalize a plan that allows for you to make informed eating decisions that positively impact your life!
+The objective is to personalize a plan that allows you to make informed eating decisions that positively impact your life!

 Hours and Availability